alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws.md

 - *Ethos-U* PMU report:

-  - 681,172 total cycle: The number of NPU cycles.
+  - 414,172 total cycle: The number of NPU cycles.

-  - 680,611 active cycles: The number of NPU cycles that were used for computation.
+  - 413,814 active cycles: The number of NPU cycles that were used for computation.

-  - 561 idle cycles: The number of cycles for which the NPU was idle.
+  - 358 idle cycles: The number of cycles for which the NPU was idle.

-  - 217,385 AXI0 read beats: The number of AXI beats with read transactions from the AXI0 bus.
+  - 132,130 AXI0 read beats: The number of AXI beats with read transactions from the AXI0 bus.
 AXI0 is the bus where the *Ethos-U* NPU reads and writes to the computation buffers, activation buf, or tensor arenas.

-  - 82,607 write cycles: The number of AXI beats with write transactions to AXI0 bus.
+  - 48,252 write cycles: The number of AXI beats with write transactions to AXI0 bus.

-  - 59,608 AXI1 read beats: The number of AXI beats with read transactions from the AXI1 bus.
+  - 17,544 AXI1 read beats: The number of AXI beats with read transactions from the AXI1 bus.
 AXI1 is the bus where the *Ethos-U* NPU reads the model.
 So, read-only.

 - For FPGA platforms, a CPU cycle count can also be enabled.
 However, do not use cycle counters for FVP, as the CPU model is not cycle-approximate or cycle-accurate.

-> **Note:** The application prints the highest confidence score and the associated label from the `ds_cnn_labels.txt`
+> **Note:** The application prints the highest confidence score and the associated label from the `micronet_kws_labels.txt`
 > file.